-ELECTION OF CLASS I DIRECTOR
+ELECTION OF CLASS II DIRECTOR

-Our Board of Directors currently has five members serving on a classified board, consisting of two Class I directors (term expiring at this Annual Meeting), two Class II directors (term expiring at our 2013 annual meeting of shareholders) and one Class III director (term expiring at our 2014 annual meeting of shareholders).
+Our Board of Directors currently has six members serving on a classified board, consisting of two Class I directors (term expiring at the 2015 annual meeting), three Class II directors (term expiring at this Annual Meeting) and one Class III director (term expiring at our 2014 annual meeting of shareholders).
 At each annual meeting of our shareholders, directors are elected for a full term of three years to succeed those whose terms are expiring, unless a director is elected to a class which has a term expiring in less than three years, in which case the director will be elected for the remainder of the term of such class.

-On April 3, 2012, Ms. Christi M. Pedra, a current Class I director, informed our company that she will not stand for re-election at the Annual Meeting.
-Ms. Pedra will serve out her current term as a director, and following the Annual Meeting there will be a vacancy in Class I.

-The persons named in the enclosed proxy will vote to elect Dr. Richard J. Roberts as Class I director unless the proxy is marked otherwise.
-Dr. Roberts will be elected to hold office until the 2015 annual meeting of shareholders and until his successor is elected and qualified.
-Dr. Roberts has agreed to serve if elected.
-However, if for some reason he is unable to accept nomination, or election, proxies will be voted for the election of a nominee designated by our Board of Directors.
+On April 15, 2013, Mr. George Nolen and Mr. Adam Stern, current Class II directors, informed our company that they will not stand for re-election at the Annual Meeting.
+Messrs.
+Nolen and Stern will serve out their current terms as directors.
+Upon the recommendation of the Governance, Nominating and Compensation Committee of our Board, our Board has nominated Mr. John A. McCarthy, Jr. for election at the Annual Meeting as a Class II director.
+The persons named in the enclosed proxy will vote to elect Mr. McCarthy as a Class II director unless the proxy is marked otherwise.
+Mr. McCarthy will be elected to hold office until the 2016 annual meeting of shareholders and until his successor is elected and qualified.
+Mr. McCarthy has agreed to serve if elected.
+Assuming Mr. McCarthy is elected, following the Annual Meeting there will be four directors and one vacancy on our Board of Directors.

-Biographical and certain other information concerning our nominee for re-election to the Board and our other directors is set forth below.
-Information with respect to the number of shares of common stock beneficially owned by each director, as of April 15, 2012, appears above in the section entitled "Security Ownership of Certain Beneficial Owners and Management."
+Biographical and certain other information concerning our nominee for election to the Board and our other directors is set forth below.
+Information with respect to the number of shares of common stock beneficially owned by each director, as of March 31, 2013, appears above in the section entitled "Security Ownership of Certain Beneficial Owners and Management."
 No director or executive officer is related by blood, marriage or adoption to any other director or executive officer.

-The Board of Directors recommends a vote FOR the election of Dr. Richard J. Roberts as a Class I director.
+The Board of Directors recommends a vote FOR the election of Mr. McCarthy as a Class II director.

-Nominee for Election to the Board as Class I Director
+Nominee for Election to the Board as Class II Director